 How Does Stage Hypnotism Work?

 Is Stage Hypnosis Real?
+What is real hypnosis?

-- Hypnosis is a real thing.
+- Hypnosis is real: Wikipedia

 - Stage hypnotists are good at selecting the most easily hypnotised subjects